 - The Introduction describes the current state of knowledge, justification and labor interest and purpose.
 It contains the question posed by the work.

-- The Material (or patients) and Methods expose precisely the study protocol, the primary and secondary objectives where appropriate, criteria for judgment and employed statistical analysis.
+- The Material (or Patients) and Methods expose precisely the study protocol, the primary and secondary objectives when appropriate, criteria for judgment and employed statistical analysis.
 Explicit figures are highly desirable.
-For the statistical analysis, the values must be expressed as the mean with standard deviation (SD) or the average error (SEM: standard error of the mean) or odds ratio with confidence interval.
+For the statistical analysis, the values must be expressed as the mean with standard deviation (SD) or the average error (SEM: standard error of the mean) or odds ratio (OR) with confidence interval.
 The nature of the statistical test must be specified and the significance level of p value.

 - The Results section presents objectively without comment stated results.
 Tables, figures and graphics are highly recommended.
 It is unnecessary to repeat in the text the numerical values provided in the tables and graphs.